joshnthny89/IT-portfolio/Linux-Labs/Lab-09-Incident-Response/README.md

 ## Overview

-In this lab, I simulated the initial triage process of a security incident by collecting key system information commonly reviewed during an investigation.
-The objective was to gather evidence, establish a system baseline, and identify indicators that may warrant further investigation.
+In this lab, I simulated the initial triage process of a potential security incident by collecting and reviewing key system information commonly examined during an investigation.
+Using native macOS command-line tools, I gathered evidence related to the active user, running processes, network activity, system health, and recent log events.
+This lab combines techniques learned throughout previous labs into a structured incident response workflow.

 ---